-If your attacks are severe or happen often, your doctor may advise surgery.
-The surgeon removes the affected part of your colon and joins the remaining sections.
-This type of surgery is called colon resection, and aims to keep attacks from coming back and prevents complications.
-Your doctor may also recommend surgery for complications of a fistula or intestinal obstruction.
+- · your attacks are severe or happen often, or - you develop a fistula or intestinal obstruction.

+This involves your surgeon removing the affected part of your colon and joining the remaining sections.
+This is called colon resection.
+It aims to keep attacks from coming back and prevents complications.

-If antibiotics do not correct an attack, emergency surgery may be needed.
-Other reasons for emergency surgery include a large abscess, perforation, peritonitis, or continued bleeding.
+If antibiotics do not correct an attack, you may need emergency surgery.
+Reasons for emergency surgery include:

+- · a large abscess

+- · perforation

+- · peritonitis, or

+- · continued bleeding.

 Emergency surgery usually involves two operations.
 The first surgery will clear the infected abdominal cavity and remove part of your colon.
-Because of infection and sometimes obstruction, it is not safe to rejoin your colon during the first operation, instead, your surgeon creates a temporary hole, or stoma, in your abdomen.
-The end of your colon is connected to the hole, a procedure called colostomy, to allow normal eating and bowel movements.
+Infection and sometimes obstruction, make it unsafe to re-join your colon during the first operation.
+Instead, your surgeon creates a temporary hole, or stoma, in your abdomen.
+They connect the end of your colon to the hole, with a procedure called colostomy.
+This will allow you to eat normally and have normal bowel movements.
 The stool goes into a bag attached to the opening in your abdomen.
-In the second operation, your surgeon rejoins the ends of your colon.
+In the second operation, your surgeon re-joins the ends of your colon.